I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdflookasidelistcreate.md

 <p>This method also might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
-<p>After your driver calls <b>WdfLookasideListCreate</b> to create a lookaside-list object, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548709">WdfMemoryCreateFromLookaside</a> to obtain a buffer from the lookaside list. </p>

-<p>By default, the new lookaside-list object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method creates.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
-The framework deletes the lookaside-list object when it deletes the parent object.
-If your driver does not change the default parent, the driver should delete the lookaside-list object when it has finished using the object; otherwise, the lookaside-list object will remain until the I/O manager unloads your driver. </p>

-<p>If your driver supplies a WDF_OBJECT_ATTRIBUTES structure for both the <i>LookasideAttributes</i> and the <i>MemoryAttributes</i> parameters, and if both structures specify a device object as the parent object, the device object handles must be the same. </p>

-<p>For more information about framework memory objects and lookaside lists, see <a href="wdf.using_memory_buffers">Using Memory Buffers</a>.</p>

-<p>If your driver specifies <b>PagedPool</b> for the <i>PoolType</i> parameter, the <b>WdfLookasideListCreate</b> method must be called at IRQL &lt;= APC_LEVEL.
-Otherwise, the method can be called at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p>For a code example that uses <b>WdfLookasideListCreate</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548709">WdfMemoryCreateFromLookaside</a>.</p>

-<p>After your driver calls <b>WdfLookasideListCreate</b> to create a lookaside-list object, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548709">WdfMemoryCreateFromLookaside</a> to obtain a buffer from the lookaside list. </p>
+<p>After your driver calls <b>WdfLookasideListCreate</b> to create a lookaside-list object, the driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorycreatefromlookaside.md">WdfMemoryCreateFromLookaside</a> to obtain a buffer from the lookaside list. </p>

-<p>By default, the new lookaside-list object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method creates.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
+<p>By default, the new lookaside-list object's parent is the framework driver object that the <a href="..\wdfdriver\nf-wdfdriver-wdfdrivercreate.md">WdfDriverCreate</a> method creates.
+You can use the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
 The framework deletes the lookaside-list object when it deletes the parent object.
 If your driver does not change the default parent, the driver should delete the lookaside-list object when it has finished using the object; otherwise, the lookaside-list object will remain until the I/O manager unloads your driver. </p>

 <p>If your driver supplies a WDF_OBJECT_ATTRIBUTES structure for both the <i>LookasideAttributes</i> and the <i>MemoryAttributes</i> parameters, and if both structures specify a device object as the parent object, the device object handles must be the same. </p>